howest-mct/2023-2024-projectone-ctai-danyukezz/Docs/Feedforward.md

 - Feedback 1: Delete all the dataset folders from github and wait for the grad io solutions from the teahers.

+## Conversation 7 (Date: 07/06/2024)

+Lecturer: Marie

+Questions for this conversation:

+- [x] Question 1: How to improve accuracy of the model

+This is the feedback on my questions.

+- Feedback 1: Try some different techniques, if it's still almost the same, it's also fine, but tell about it in the presentation.

 ## MVP01
 I've had a conversations with Claudia, Marie, Stijn, Pieter Jan, Tijn.
 They said I'm pretty far already, but model needs to be more robust and improved with adding some photos.